statlab/permute/doc/source/user/two-sample.rst

 More on teaching evaluations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We established that one instructor got higher ratings from students, but the
-difference was not significant.
-Now we may ask, did students ratings differ
+We established that one instructor got higher ratings when they used a male name than when they used a female name, but the difference was not significant.
+Now we may ask, did ratings differ according in this way for either of the two instructors?
-according to the gender that the instructor claimed to be?

 If there is no gender bias in the ratings, then students should give the same
 rating to the male instructor regardless of the gender he claims to be and